Her Campus Logo Her Campus Logo

 Also, those having lazy days are perfectly fine, days where I simply don’t want to leave my bed are not something to feel guilty about and because they don’t happen often, I should be grateful and seize the opportunity to bed rot all day with a nice book or even by binge watching a show.

-Rebecca Schneider is new member of the Her Campus chapter at St. Bonaventure University.
-Rebecca is looking forward to improving her writing skills and getting to know the other girls apart of the chapter.
-She is excited to write about film, beauty products, pop culture and so much more.
-Since transferring to St. Bonaventure Rebecca has become a member of Campus Conservationist, Jandoli Women in Communication and Her Campus.
+Rebecca is a senior communication, social justice & advocacy major at SBU.
+This is her second year writing for Her Campus.
+This year, Rebecca is looking forward getting to know all the new members.
+She is excited to write about pop culture, books, trends and just her life overall.
+Besides Her Campus, Rebecca is the senior leader for the Campus Conservationists club and the social media manager for Jandoli Women in Communications club.
 She has had the opportunity to have an on-campus internship in the department of university advancement and write for TAP into Greater Olean, an online news source for the St. Bonaventure area.
-In the summer of 2024 Rebecca will travel to Sorrento, Italy to study abroad for five weeks.
-She is looking forward to immersing herself into the Italian culture and relaxing by the Mediterranean Sea.
-During her free time, Rebecca enjoys reading, going to the gym and if the weather is nice playing pickleball with her friends.
+During her free time, Rebecca enjoys reading, going to the gym and being outside.
 Rebecca also loves music and will always engage in a conversation about Taylor Swift, Gracie Abrams or Noah Kahan.